milapruiett/Pineneedle-Milkweed-SSA/SSA.md

 - The Species Distribution Model map uses bioclim data with occurence data from 1950-2021 to show the areas that are most adept to supporting Pineneedle milkweed (*Asclepias linaria*).
 The orange displays the species occurence data (sourced from GBIF and iNaturalist).
 The grey represents the areas in which Pineneedle Milkweed could theoretically grow accordng to the areas climate.
 ### Methods for SDM
 Using code from John Oliver, the SDM

-Current SDM
 ![SDMcurrent](output/linaria-single-current-sdm.jpg)

 ### Description of Future SDM
 - The Future Species Disribution Model map uses Worldclim forcast climate data for the year 2070 based on the GFDL-ESM2G model with an RCP of 4.5 CO<sub>2</sub>.
 The orange points represent the current species occurences for Pineneedle Milkweed for the years 1950-2020.
 The grey represents the Species Disripution Model projections for the year 2070.
 ### Methods for Future SDM
-- Using forcast climate data from Worldclime and the GFDL-ESM2G model
+- Using forcast climate data from Worldclim and the GFDL-ESM2G model

-Future SDM
 ![SDMfuture](output/linaria-single-future-sdm.jpg)

 ## Summary